gadget-server

 connections

-An instance of your Gadget app's connections, which facilitate interactions with external systems.
-This object contains pre-configured clients for supported Gadget connections, such as Shopify, OpenAI and Sentry.
+An object with utility functions for each of your app's connections to external systems.
+This object contains pre-configured clients for supported Gadget connections, such as Shopify, OpenAI, and Sentry.

 JavaScript